paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 {% include image.html preset="showcase" path="2017/03/lego_patent.png" class="u-framed" %}
 {% endfigure %}

-Perhaps Lego is the right example, we've just been looking at the wrong part of it.
-The most important aspect of Lego is not the bricks, but the system of tubes and stubs that holds them to together.
-New brick shapes have been added to the system over the years, yet a brick manufactured today will still connect with one of the first produced in 1958.
+Perhaps Lego is the right example, we've just been looking at the wrong aspect of it.
+The most important aspect of Lego is not so much the bricks, but the system of tubes and stubs that holds them to together.
+New bricks have been added to the system over the years, yet a brick manufactured today will still connect with one of the first produced in 1958.

 This leads me to ask: what are the equivalent concepts within the realm of front-end development?
 What methodologies might we uncover if we were to focus more on the relationships between components, rather than the components themselves?
 Who knows, maybe the cascade could become a powerful ally, rather than a pernicious foe.